vedantA04/PDF-to-PPT/README.md

 # PDF-to-PPT
 A simple tool to convert PDFs to PPTs.

-This tool automates converting PDFs containing images to well formatted PPTs.
+This tool automates the process of converting PDFs containing images to well formatted PPTs.

 ---